celer-network/sgn-v2-networks/docs/validator.md

 2. Send ETH and CELR to the address of the **validator key**.
 Make sure it has enough CELR for the intended self delegation and some ETH for gas.

 3. Send some ETH to the address of the **signer key** for gas.

-On each chain specified in `$HOME/.sgnd/config/cbridge.toml`, send corresponding native tokens to the signer key as gas is required for relaying cBridge cross-chain requests.
+4. (Optional) If you intend to serve as relayer / syncer for cBridge cross-chain requests, send corresponding native tokens as gas to the signer key on each chain specified in `$HOME/.sgnd/config/cbridge.toml`.
+Relayers are expected to keep good RPC connection to and reserve sufficient gas on all supported chains.
+Due to the technical requirement and significant responsibility involved, new relayers are carefully vetted and added via governance.

-4. Initialize the validator.
+5. Initialize the validator.
 Here we set a commission rate of 6% and a minimal self delegation of 10000 CELR tokens.

     - **For validator key on local keystore JSON file**